 Would I change who I am?
 NOPE.

 I was born with a spinal cord condition called Diastematomyelia.
 Wikipedia does marvels for explaining it if you are interested.
 I have a rare and severe version.
 My spinal cord in places is as thin as a thread.
-At least ‘one in a million’ were my quoted odds of having it in the manner I do.
-Cool… To the casual observer, I just have a bit of a limp.
-Often I get asked if I have injured myself.
-Sometimes people don’t notice it at all.
-But in reality, it takes a lot of strength to move my limbs.
-I live with the risk of injuring my spinal cord if I do such frivolous things as fall off a horse or ride a particularly aggressive rollercoaster.
-Also, my condition means I have an imbalance in my nervous system, so I have invisible disabilities too; my heart sometimes beats too quickly, I injure and bruise very easily, and I have arthritis basically everyywheerrreeeee.
+To the casual observer, I have a limp.
+Sometimes I get asked if I have injured myself.
+In reality, it takes a lot of strength to move my limbs.
+I live with the risk of injuring my spinal cord if I fall.
+Also, my condition means I have an imbalance in my nervous system, so I have invisible disabilities too; I injure and bruise very easily, I have chronic exhaustion, and I have arthritis, amongst other things.
 Fun, right?
 No. But I wouldn’t change it.

 When your first significant memories are of struggle, and while your peers at school are enjoying such life experiences as running around on the sports field, and learning how to kiss, your memories of that time are of being systematically bullied, struggling to cope with the rigours of a school timetable when your body just wants to collapse, being branded a cripple (joke was on them – I’m technically spastic), and being told by a schoolmate whilst standing in the science corridor that it would be better off if you were dead, you develop a level of strength, patience, and positive self-acceptance which is perhaps not necessary in a normal life.